nalexn/ViewInspector/guide.md

 ## Views using `@State`, `@Environment` or `@EnvironmentObject`

-Inspection of these views requires a tiny refactoring of the view's source code and adding a couple of code snippets, that are intentionally not included in the **ViewInspector** so that your build target could remain independent from it.
+Inspection of these views requires a tiny refactoring of the view's source code and adding a couple of code snippets, that are intentionally not included in the **ViewInspector** so that your build target could remain independent from the framework.

---
+---

 Here is the snippet to be added to the **build target**: